Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Proof of the neural network approximation result

 Put these pieces together, we can conclude the constructed $\Delta_k(x) = \Delta^+_k(x) - \Delta^-_k(x)$ satisfies the condition we presented in {\sc Step 3}.

 {\sc Step 5.
 Conclude the Neural Network Architecture and Weight Bound. }

-In this step, we combine all the claims from above steps together and conclude the proof, consider the function This is the function satisfies condition (1) and (2) by our arguments in {\sc Step 3} and {\sc Step 4}.
+In this step, we combine all the claims from the above steps together and conclude the proof, considering the function This is the function that satisfies conditions (1) and (2) by our arguments in {\sc Step 3} and {\sc Step 4}.

 Recall that all the above $g$ with subscripts can be written as the form of $\sigma(\bw^\top \bh(x) + b)$ where the weights are bounded by $4/\delta^2$.
 Applying the neural network composition argument and Lemma \ref{lemma:nn-simple} with $\min(x,y)$ function and identity function, we can conclude that $g^\dagger$ can be realized as a 3-hidden layer ReLU neural network with hidden size $(2N_1-1,4(N_2-2)+2,8(N_2-2)+2)$.
 Through our construction, it is easy to verify that $\|\bW_1\|_{\max} \lor \|\bb_1\|_{\max} \lor \|\bW_4\|_{\max} \lor \|\bb_4\|_{\max} \le 1$.